mourner/flatbush/README.md

 - `ArrayType`: array type used for internal coordinates storage.
 - `IndexArrayType`: array type used for internal item indices storage.

+## Related projects

+- [GeoFlatbush](https://github.com/mourner/geoflatbush) Works like flatbush while compensating for spherical distortion (lat/long)
+- [KDBush](https://github.com/mourner/kdbush) If you only need to operate on 2d points, use KDBush.
+Half the memory usage and greater performance
+- [GeoKDBUsh](https://github.com/mourner/geokdbush) Similar to KDBush, but compensates for spheical distortion (lat/long) coordinates.

 ## Performance

 Running `node bench.js` with Node v14: